 Writing for Peace challenges young writers (ages 13-19) to expand their empathy skills by researching an unfamiliar culture and writing from the point-of-view of a character within that new world, while exploring social, political, and environmental pressures, and universal themes.
+One Grand Prize Winner will receive $200.

 - The deadline for entrance is June 1st, 2020.